llj0824/knowledge_retrival_system/Proposal_doc.md

 ### **2.1 Example Questions and Use Cases**

-The chatbot will be capable of handling various types of queries, including:
+The chatbot will be capable of handling various types of queries from different user groups:

-#### Token and Economic Questions
+#### Token Holder & Community Questions
-- "What is the current VITA token price?"
+- "What is the current VITA token price and market cap?"
-- "Explain VitaDAO's tokenomics model"
 - "Show me recent blockchain activity for VITA"
-- "What's the current market cap and circulation?"

-#### Research and IP Questions
-- "Can you explain the latest research proposal on longevity biomarkers?"
-- "What's the current progress of Project X in our portfolio?"
-- "Summarize the key findings from our latest completed research"
-- "What IP assets does VitaDAO currently hold?"

-#### Impact Analysis
-- "How would successful completion of Project Y affect token value?"
+- "How could Project X latest news affect token value?"
-- "What are the potential implications of this research for VitaDAO's portfolio?"
-- "Explain the relationship between research outcomes and token utility"

-#### General DAO Information
-- "How does VitaDAO's governance process work?"
+- "How can I participate in governance voting?"
 - "What are the current voting proposals?"
+- "What rights do I have as a token holder?"

+#### Researcher Questions
+- "What research projects is VitaDAO currently funding?"
+- "Which labs/researchers have received funding?"
+- "What's the typical funding amount for longevity research projects?"
-- "How can I participate in research discussions?"
+- "How can I submit a research proposal?"
+- "Show me all published papers from VitaDAO-funded research"

+#### Longevity Community Questions
+- "What are the most promising longevity research areas VitaDAO is funding?"
+- "How can I learn more about the science behind VitaDAO's funded projects?"
+- "What's VitaDAO's perspective (DeSci) on different longevity approaches?"
+- "Can you explain the significance of Project X for aging research?"
+- "How can I get involved?"

 ### **3. System Architecture**